bpandola/advent-of-code/2020/README.md

 Regardless, I enjoyed this one!
 And, as always, I learned a thing or two along the way (as well as after the fact).

+## Day 12: Rain Risk

+I like the puzzles that involve something moving around a 2D grid.
+I always seemed to do better than usual on them, which I attribute to all the game development stuff I did as a kid.
+There have been lots of AoC puzzles like this, so I grabbed some code from a previous year/day, but in the end it wasn't all that helpful.

+I drew a complete blank on how to rotate the direction the ship was facing in Part 1, so I ended up just creating these huge look-up tables and putting the values in manually.
+It worked, but it was pretty sad.

+Part 2 was an interesting twist.
+Originally, I was doing extra work to keep the waypoint relative to the ship (because that's what the problem said to do), but I later realized that it made no difference in the calculations.
+I got stumped again on the rotational bit and had to look up the equation, but once I had it plugged in I had the answer.

+Checking the sub-reddit was illuminating, as always.
+Apparently everyone but me knows that using complex numbers simplifies rotational equations.
+It's a neat trick--although I wish I understood a bit better how it actually works--and I used it in my cleaned up version.